sollid-web/solid-succotash/frontend/posts/why-we-built-wolvcapital.md

 ### A real relationship, not a funnel

-You can tell when you’re being funneled.
+You can tell when you're being funneled.
 Scripted calls.
 Manufactured urgency.
 A path that always leads to the same product.

-We’re not building that.
+We're not building that.

 We want conversations that feel like real conversations, sometimes messy, sometimes slow, sometimes full of follow up questions.

-Because that’s how good decisions get made.
+Because that's how good decisions get made.

 ## The kind of clients and partners we work best with

-This is not a checklist, but it’s close.
+This is not a checklist, but it's close.

 We work best with people who:

 *   want a plan they can stick to
 *   can handle nuance and tradeoffs
 *   value transparency even when it is not comforting
-*   care about building wealth the same way they’d build a business, patiently, deliberately
+*   care about building wealth the same way they'd build a business, patiently, deliberately
 *   are not looking for someone to blame
 *   are willing to do the unglamorous work of staying consistent

 And honestly, we love working with builders.
 Operators.
 People who have been through a few cycles.
 People who know the difference between movement and progress.

-## A quick note on values, because “values” gets abused
+## A quick note on values, because "values" gets abused

 Every company has a values page now.
 Half of them were written in ten minutes.

 Here are ours, without trying to make them sound like a poster.

 *   **Say the quiet part out loud.** Especially about incentives and risk.
-*   **Do not manufacture certainty.** If it’s unknowable, call it unknowable.
+*   **Do not manufacture certainty.** If it's unknowable, call it unknowable.
-*   **Keep it explainable.** If we can’t explain it, we can’t justify it.
+*   **Keep it explainable.** If we can't explain it, we can't justify it.
 *   **Respect the downside.** The downside ruins lives.
 Take it seriously.
 *   **Act like trust is fragile.** Because it is.

-That’s the list.
-We try to live it, and we’ll mess it up sometimes.
+That's the list.
+We try to live it, and we'll mess it up sometimes.
 But we will correct fast and stay accountable.

 ## So why did we really build WolvCapital?

-Because we wanted a firm we would trust with our own family’s money and our own reputations.
+Because we wanted a firm we would trust with our own family's money and our own reputations.

 A firm that does not need to shout.

-A firm that can look someone in the eye and explain what we’re doing, why we’re doing it, what could go wrong, and what we’ll do if it does.
+A firm that can look someone in the eye and explain what we're doing, why we're doing it, what could go wrong, and what we'll do if it does.

 And a firm that refuses to turn into the thing it originally set out to fix.